seek-oss/github-merged-pr-buildkite-plugin/README.md

 # GitHub Pull Request Plugin

-A [Buildkite plugin](https://buildkite.com/docs/agent/v3/plugins) to build the merged state of pull requests.
+A [Buildkite plugin](https://buildkite.com/docs/agent/v3/plugins) to build the merged state of pull requests and trigger new builds on PR branches after the default branch is changed.

 This means that builds will run against what the merged commit will be, rather than what is in the PR, reducing the risk of bad merges breaking master/trunk.